malan88/annowikiblog/_posts/2019-05-30-the-beginning.md

 ---
 layout: post
-title:  "The Beginning"
+title:  "It's Alive!"
 date:   2019-05-29 13:45:04
 categories: annowiki update
 ---

-[anno.wiki][0] is now live!
+{% newthought '[anno.wiki][0] is now live!' %}

-It is currently in beta mode, which means registration is only possible with a magic link I can send out.
+{% newthought 'It is currently in beta mode,' %} which means registration is only possible with a magic link I can send out.
 I will start inviting more people as I get more of the baubles done.